-^{} Ibid., Part 3; Section I; paragraph 5.
+\ Ibid., Part 3; Section I; paragraph 5.
 (P. 355 in Selected Works, op. cit.)

-"If the political struggle of the working class assumes revolutionary form," wrote Marx, ridiculing the anarchists for their repudiation of politics, "and if the workers set up their revolutionary dictatorship in place of the dictatorship of the bourgeoisie, they commit the terrible crime of violating principles, for in order to satisfy their wretched, bourgeoisie, they give the state a revolutionary and transient form, instead of laying down their arms and abolishing the state."
-(Neue Zeit Vol.XXXII, 1, 1913-14,
+"If the political struggle of the working class assumes revolutionary form," wrote Marx, ridiculing the anarchists for their repudiation of politics, "and if the workers set up their revolutionary dictatorship in place of the dictatorship of the bourgeoisie, they commit the terrible crime of violating principles, for in order to satisfy their wretched, vulgar everyday needs and to crush the resistance of the bourgeoisie, they give the state a revolutionary and transient form, instead of laying down their arms and abolishing the state."
+(Neue Zeit Vol.XXXII, I, 1913-14, p.40)\